ArtHitParade

 He had been very active throughout that period.
 His paintings of the Gare St Lazare in 1877 constituted a series that displayed the variations in color depending on the intensity of sunlight and on the thickness of smoke from the trains.
 His solitary travel in Normandy in 1882 for comforting after the death of Camille is very important : Monet demonstrates to himself that lighting is better than topography for expressing a mood.

-When comes the end of summer 1890 Monet is ready for a new experience.
-The vegetation will disappear with winter.
-As for every year the grain stacks will remain alone in the middle of the fields until the wheat threshing of the spring.
-They will be the perfect support for Monet to perform his observations of colors through all weather conditions and at all moments of time.
-This series totaled 25 paintings.
+Every year the grain stacks will remain alone in the middle of the fields as temporary semaphores that break until the wheat threshing of the spring the monotonous ground devoid of its plants by winter.
+They will be the suitable support for Monet to perform his observations of colors through all weather conditions and at all moments of time.

 Three of them have been specifically grouped as a ultimate achievement of the Meules in the catalogue raisonné prepared by Daniel Wildenstein.
 Only one stack is visible in front of a retracted landscape.
 It is truncated either from top or from one side.
 The color emotion is not challenged by that figurative feature reduced to nothing more than a bulky triangle.
 In 1896, in front of one of these paintings, Kandinsky was dazzled.